 For more information about ovarian, fallopian tube, and primary peritoneal cancers, see the following:

 Ovarian, Fallopian Tube, and Primary Peritoneal Cancers Prevention

 - Avoiding risk factors and increasing protective factors may help prevent cancer.

-- The following are risk factors for ovarian, fallopian tube, and primary peritoneal cancer:
+- The following are risk factors for ovarian, fallopian tube, and primary peritoneal cancers:

-- Family history of ovarian, fallopian tube, and primary peritoneal cancer
+- Family history of ovarian, fallopian tube, and primary peritoneal cancers

 - Inherited risk

 - Weight and height